opensciency/sprint-content/open-tools-resources/lesson4-practicing-team-open-science.md

 #### Establish Common Team Resources

-    **☐  Before or near the start of the project, make decisions on what resources the team will use to:**
+* Before or near the start of the project, make decisions on what resources the team will use to:**

-        **☐   Communicate and disseminate information. **e.g., Slack channel, email**  **
+    * Communicate and disseminate information, such as via Slack channel, email.

-        **☐   Develop and manage documents during the project.** e.g., Google Drive
+    * Develop and manage documents during the project. e.g., Google Drive

-        **☐   Store datasets during the project, considering size and access/controls. **e.g., [Open Science Framework](https://osf.io) (OSF), [GitHub.com](https://github.com), institutional repository
+    * Store datasets during the project, considering size and access/controls, such as via [Open Science Framework](https://osf.io) (OSF), [GitHub.com](https://github.com), institutional repository

-        **☐   Preserve datasets, images, and associated digital objects (except for software, workflow and training/workshop materials). **e.g., FAIR-aligned repository
+    * Preserve datasets, images, and associated digital objects (except for software, workflow and training/workshop materials, such as via FAIR-aligned repository

-        **☐   Develop software, scripts, and/or workflows. **e.g., GitHub: establish a team repository
+    * Develop software, scripts, and/or workflows, such as via GitHub: establish a team repository

-        **☐   Preserve software, scripts, and/or workflows. **e.g., Zenodo: establish a community
+    * Preserve software, scripts, and/or workflows, such as via Zenodo: establish a community

-        **☐   Preserve conference, training or workshop materials. **e.g., Zenodo: establish a community
+    * Preserve conference, training or workshop materials, such as via Zenodo: establish a community

-    **☐  Develop digital object management tracking tools (such as a spreadsheet, or database) for datasets, software, conference presentations, posters, preprints, and publications. **e.g., Sheets in Google Drive.
+* Develop digital object management tracking tools (such as a spreadsheet, or database) for datasets, software, conference presentations, posters, preprints, and publications, such as via Sheets in Google Drive.

-    **☐  Once determined provide each team member with a “summary list” of the team resources. **Ensure each team member has access and provided with any needed overview/training.
+* Once determined provide each team member with a “summary list” of the team resources.
+Ensure each team member has access and provided with any needed overview/training.
 See [PARSEC example](https://doi.org/10.5281/zenodo.4909852), section “PARSEC Team Resources”.

 #### Use Reminders and Milestones to Manage and Track Data and Digital Objects

-    **☐  Once for each team member: Automatically connect your peer-reviewed papers and registered digital research objects to the digital research ecosystem. **
+* Once for each team member: Automatically connect your peer-reviewed papers and registered digital research objects to the digital research ecosystem.

-        **☐   Activate the automatic updates of your ORCID profile.
+    * Activate the automatic updates of your ORCID profile.
 Your ORCID ID identifies you uniquely and provides a hub to connect your scholarly work in one place.
-To complete the actions necessary, **see[ this page](https://support.orcid.org/hc/en-us/articles/360006896394-Auto-updates-time-saving-and-trust-building)** **for instructions for both **Crossref** (English language scholarly publications) and **DataCite** (primarily datasets and software, as well as other objects).
+To complete the actions necessary, [in the ORCID support page](https://support.orcid.org/hc/en-us/articles/360006896394-Auto-updates-time-saving-and-trust-building) find instructions for both **Crossref** (English language scholarly publications) and **DataCite** (primarily datasets and software, as well as other objects).
 For more information on establishing your ORCID ID and profile, review the Ethos Module.

-    **☐   Twice a month for team members: Ensure datasets and software are tracked.
-This supports efficiency especially when working with many digital objects.**
+    *  Twice a month for team members: Ensure datasets and software are tracked.
+This supports efficiency especially when working with many digital objects.

-        **☐   Review the datasets and other digital material you are exploring. **If you find them to be relevant, track them in the team resource defined above [add bookmark/item id].
+    * Review the datasets and other digital material you are exploring.
+If you find them to be relevant, track them in the team resource defined above.
 Include descriptive information.

-        **☐   Store datasets created by the team in the team resource defined above [add bookmark/item id] and tracked along with other datasets/digital objects you are exploring.**
+    * Store datasets created by the team in the team resource defined above and tracked along with other datasets/digital objects you are exploring.

-        **☐   Develop software in the team resource defined above. [add bookmark/item id] **Ensure good version control.
+    * Develop software in the team resource defined above.
+Ensure good version control.

-        Slides/Video - clarify primary/secondary dataset definitions (1B checklist -- include the link)
+    * Slides/Video - clarify primary/secondary dataset definitions.

-    **☐   Monthly for team members: Ensure all materials and presentations are preserved**
+* Monthly for team members: Ensure all materials and presentations are preserved

-        **☐   Include** **posters, oral presentations, training, workshops, and any other disseminated materials. **Provide information on the event such as the name of the conference and session, dates, website links, funder acknowledgement.
-Track this in the defined team resource. **[add bookmark/item id]**
+    * Include posters, oral presentations, training, workshops, and any other disseminated materials.
+Provide information on the event such as the name of the conference and session, dates, website links, funder acknowledgement.
+Track this in the defined team resource.

-    **☐   Every three months for each team member (individual action): Ensure your digital profile reflects your current work. **
+    * Every three months for each team member (individual action): Ensure your digital profile reflects your current work.

-        **☐   Review your ORCID profile, and any other online profile (e.g., LinkedIn, Scopus, Researcher ID) and ensure that it is current and complete.
-Link all profiles to your ORCID account.  [link to Digital Presence.] **
+    * Review your ORCID profile, and any other online profile (e.g., LinkedIn, Scopus, Researcher ID) and ensure that it is current and complete.
+Link all profiles to your ORCID account.

-        **☐   Ensure your CV is current, available digitally, and linked to your ORCID account**
+    * Ensure your CV is current, available digitally, and linked to your ORCID account

 #### Improve Practices Through Use and Feedback

-    **☐  Establish periodic team meetings to review effectiveness of resources and team guidelines. **Review with the team their experiences and challenges using the resources and guidelines.
+* Establish periodic team meetings to review effectiveness of resources and team guidelines.
+Review with the team their experiences and challenges using the resources and guidelines.
 Adjust as necessary working towards better support of Open Science objectives for the team.

 ### Team Results Preservation Checklist